-Methodology Used in the Report
+Methodology used in the Report

-The reporting period is the business year 2012.
-If, at the time of publication (deadline: March 19, 2013), the final figures for 2012 were not yet available, comparable annual figures for 2011 have been used as the basis.
+The reporting period is the 2013 business year.
+If, at the time of publication (deadline: March 19, 2013), the final figures for 2013 were not yet available, comparable annual figures from 2012 were used.

 Key Employee Figures